SaiDhiren-Musaloji/uber-like-matching-system/README.md

 ## Architecture Progression

-This project demonstrates a progressive implementation approach, starting with basic functionality and evolving into a production-ready system:
+This project demonstrates a progressive implementation approach, starting with basic functionality and evolving into a production-ready system.
+Each implementation builds upon the previous one, showing how to scale from simple database queries to complex real-time systems.

 ### 1. PostgreSQL Implementation (`server-postgresql.js`)
 - Basic REST API with CRUD operations